jeff1evesque/machine-learning/doc/unit_test/pytest.rst

 - user logout
 - password validation

-However, both the automated, and manual unit testing implement the same |unit-tests|_ bash script.
-Therefore, manual unit tests can be implemented as follows:
+However, both the automated, and manual unit tests, implement the same |unit-tests|_ bash script.
+Therefore, the manual unit tests can be implemented as follows:

 .. code:: bash